dfalster/baad/README.md

 ### Download compiled database

-You can download a compiled version of the database from either
+You can download a compiled version of the database from either:

 1) Ecological Archives [XXX Add Link XXX].
 This is the published version of the database.
 2) Releases we have posted on [github](https://github.com/dfalster/baad/releases).